nieznanysprawiciel/VoxelRenderer/Readme.md

 ### Conversion script

-This example will build SVO from *Minotaur@Idle.FBX* file:
+This example will build SVO from *Minotaur-Idle.FBX* file:
 ```
-python Converters/Convert.py PreBuildAssets\Minotaur\animation\Minotaur@Idle.FBX Assets/Minotaur/Minotaur.voxtree
+python Converters/Convert.py PreBuildAssets\Minotaur\animation\Minotaur-Idle.FBX Assets/Minotaur/Minotaur.voxtree
 ```

-Note that script created *Minotaur@Idle.obj.matlist* file in the same directory as .FBX file.
+Note that script created *Minotaur-Idle.obj.matlist* file in the same directory as .FBX file.
 Matlist file contains textures information about model.
 Meshes consist of multiple segments and each can have separate material.
 For each segment in source model, script writes diffuse texture path to matlist file.
 Then next scripts can read this file and texture voxel model.

 You can provide your own .matlist file and call script like this:
 ```
-python Converters/Convert.py PreBuildAssets\Minotaur\Minotaur@Idle.FBX Assets/Minotaur/Minotaur.voxtree PreBuildAssets\Minotaur\Minotaur@Idle.obj.matlist
+python Converters/Convert.py PreBuildAssets\Minotaur\Minotaur-Idle.FBX Assets/Minotaur/Minotaur.voxtree PreBuildAssets\Minotaur\Minotaur-Idle.obj.matlist
 ```

 #### Known issues